acraugh/pds4-context-products/README.md

 ## Governance
 With most context products originating from a parent investigation, the lead agency of an investigation governs over the context products that fall under that investigation.
 Creation and management of context products related to an investigation can be delegated to other affilliated agencies through collaboration and discussion.

-For context products that do no originate from an investigation (e.g. a target context product), the agency who identifies and creates the context products will gain ownership over that context product.
+For context products that do not originate from an investigation (e.g., a target context product), the agency who identifies and creates the context product will gain ownership over that context product.

 ### Investigation LID Prefix
 LID prefix for the lead agency.
 If there is not a clear lead agency, then this is determined via discussion amongst the affiliated agencies.